-Studying for a degree is not just about acquiring knowledge but more about developing a range of skills and confidence which are valued by employers.
+Studying for a degree is not just about acquiring knowledge but is also about developing a range of skills and confidence which are valued by employers.
 The programme is designed to help you develop knowledge, skills and experience.
 We will help you to reflect upon this and recognise how you have developed and what the evidence for this is.
-This will help you to not only present but also market yourself in the best possible light to employers.
+This will help you to present yourself in the best possible light to employers.